 Did a loved one recently leave you an inheritance?
 If yes, you may be liable to pay taxes on the property or cash you received.
-If you are liable to pay taxes on the property or cash you received and you don’t pay taxes to the IRS then you may be need to get some tax relief help.
+If you are liable to pay taxes on the property or cash you received and you don’t pay taxes to the IRS then you maybe need to get some tax relief help.

-Three types of taxes apply to inheritances–a capital gains tax if you sell the property, an inheritance tax that a few states impose, and an estate tax which the estate must pay before you can collect your inheritance.
+Three types of taxes apply to inheritances–a capital gains tax if you sell the property, an inheritance tax that a few states impose, and an estate tax that the estate must pay before you can collect your inheritance.

 This article covers all you need to know on each of these taxes.

 The IRS collects a tax on the profit you gain from selling specific types of assets such as stocks, bonds, and property.

 If you sell an inherited property for a profit, you will pay a capital gains tax.